ashermancinelli/ashermancinelli.github.io/src/csblog/2025-9-23-Dataflow-CPUs.md

 Once each input datum for an instruction is ready, the hardware can pick up the instruction and fire, no matter the physical location of the instruction's data dependencies.
 The ports are really just data, not dictated by a static register file.

+In a von Neumann architecture, the compiler may well reorder some of your instructions depending on the flags you used, but those decisions are statically determined; nearly everything is out-of-order and potentially parallel in a dataflow architecture.

 ## Links